Skip to content

 • JupyterLab (cava-jupyter-notebook, optional)

-• Notebook environment wired to the same database
+• Notebook environment built from the local repo and wired to the same database

 All services communicate on a dedicated Docker bridge network (cava-network).